Grantham and Lincoln railway line: Origins

 In 1848 the Great Northern Railway opened part of its authorised network, from Peterborough to Lincoln via Spalding and Boston in 1848.
 The GNR called this the Loop Line, or the Lincolnshire Loop.
 In due course it opened its Towns Line, which eventually became part of the East Coast Main Line.

 The Boston, Sleaford and Midland Counties Railway opened a railway line between Grantham and Boston, through Sleaford, providing an east–west line.
 It opened in two stages, in 1857 and 1859, and was worked by the GNR.

 It became evident that the route from the south to Lincoln by way of Boston was rather roundabout, and the GNR gave thought to a shorter route.
 They were also concerned that the rival Great Eastern Railway sought to penetrate the area of Lincolnshire that the GNR dominated.

 Authorisation

-A Bill in the 1864 Parliamentary session was for the railway, in which the GNR sought powers for a line from a triangular junction at Honington to Lincoln, another from Sleaford to Bourn, and for absorption of the Boston, Sleaford and Midland Counties Railway, and the Bourne and Essendine Railway.
-The Sleaford—Bourn part of the proposal was rejected, but the remainder of the Bill became an Act on 25 July 1864, with new capital at £310,000 for the GNR.
+A bill in the 1864 parliamentary session was for the railway, in which the GNR sought powers for a line from a triangular junction at Honington to Lincoln, another from Sleaford to Bourne, and for absorption of the Boston, Sleaford and Midland Counties Railway, and the Bourne and Essendine Railway.
+The Sleaford—Bourn part of the proposal was rejected, but the remainder of the bill became the Great Northern Railway (Lincoln to Bourn) Act 1864 (27 & 28 Vict. c. ccxlii) on 25 July 1864, with new capital at £310,000 for the GNR.